cory-weller/desiccation_tolerance_cages/01_reconstructions/README.md

 # Reconstructions of whole genomes from low coverage DNA sequencing

-Download reads using `download_reads.sh`

-Retrieve supplemental executables/libraries with `init.sh`
+Download reads and retrieve supplemental executables/libraries with `init.sh`

 Map reads using `mapReads.slurm`